cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | ecstasy
 | Definition: a feeling or state of very great happiness.
 | Usage: There was a look of ecstasy on his face.
 |
-| Percolate
-| Definition: If an idea , feeling, or piece of information percolates through a group of people or a thing, it spreads slowly through the group or thing.
-| Usage: New fashions took a long time to percolate down.
-| Definition: To percolate somewhere means to pass slowly through something that has very small holes or gaps in it
-| Usage: Rain water will only percolate through slowly
-|
 | imprimatur
 | Definition: Formal and explicit approval